Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 ### Reason #3
 Foods that predominate in each macronutrient class tend to be more or less dense in other nutrients that are important for structural or functional reasons.
 As a result, a proper intake of diverse foods from each macronutrient category makes it more likely that we'll have a nutritionally complete diet.

 For example, foods that are mostly made out of fat, such as butter and oil are often relatively poor in most vitamins and minerals, but can be rich in fat soluble vitamins like D and E. Dairy, which, depending on processing, can be either high or low fat, is rich in calcium.
 Most foods that are mostly carbohydrate are poor in fat soluble vitamins and calcium, but may be rich in other nutrients.
 Starchy vegetables like potatoes, for example, are rich in magnesium and potassium, which are hard to find in most foods that are primarily fat.
 There are exceptions, like liver, for example, which is high in fat and rich in vitamins and minerals.
-Foods that are predominantly protein like chicken breast are rich in vitamin B3, B6, and choline, but relatively poor in most other micronutrients.
+Foods that are predominantly protein, like chicken breast, are rich in vitamin B3, B6, and choline, but relatively poor in many other micronutrients.

 ## *Specific* Nutritional Requirements are for Individuals